After attack in Orlando – Muslims in Florida condemn mass murder

 The Orlando shooter often prayed at the Islamic Center of Fort Pierce.
 Muslims are now resisting his religion being hijacked by him.
 (AFP / Brendan Smialowski)

-Just hours after the terrorist attack on the Pulse nightclub in Orlando, Imam Muhammad Musri condemned the attack in the strongest possible terms.
+Just hours following the terrorist attack on the Pulse nightclub in Orlando, Imam Muhammad Musri condemned the attack in the strongest possible terms.
 He called on Muslims in Florida to donate blood for the victims.
 Many followed this call.

 Imam Musri is the President of the Islamic Society of Central Florida, a federation of Sunni communities.
 According to the imam, the perpetrator cannot claim to be a Muslim.
 The gunman claimed responsibility for the so-called “Islamic State” (IS) during the crime.
 The IS, says Imam Musri, is a murderous cult that claims Islam but is not Muslim.